About

 My photographic journey brings together two seemingly disparate worlds, the ancient storied walls of Europe and the modern, rebellious art of graffiti.
 Steeped in history these time worn walls have borne witness to generations of change, and when layered with contemporary graffiti, they tell a new more complex story, one where time, culture and contemporary art converge.

-In cities like Paris, Rome and Venice, I found that photographing European graffiti offered the striking contrast between weathered surfaces of centuries-old buildings and the vibrant, often fleeting expressions of modern graffiti that adorn them.
+In the cities of Paris, Rome, Florence and Venice, I found that photographing the graffiti there offered a striking contrast between the weathered surfaces of the centuries-old buildings and the vibrant, often fleeting expressions of modern graffiti that adorn them.
 And, through my camera lens I seek to explore this conversation of how past and present co-exist, not just in a visual sense but in a dialogue about time, heritage, and transformation.

-I have been particularly drawn to the textures and layers where the ancient and the contemporary meet.
-The peeling painted surfaces, crumbing stone, political posters torn and layered over one another time and again contrasting with graffiti’s bold color schemes, inviting viewers to see graffiti not as an intrusion or just a wall that many pass by without noticing but as an evolving art form that breathes new life into the old, challenging our perceptions of what history and beauty can be.
+I have been particularly drawn to the textures and layers peeling painted surfaces, crumbing stone, political posters torn and layered painted over contrasting with splashes of graffiti’s bold color schemes.
+It is in my photo images of these scenes that I invite viewers to see graffiti not as an intrusion or just a wall that many pass by without noticing but as an evolving art form that challenges our perceptions of what art, history and beauty can be.

-My work is an exploration of these walls as canvases-dynamic, layered and full of meaning-revealing a hidden world that many pass by without noticing.
-Though my lens I invite viewers to reconsider their relationship with urban spaces and the graffiti art that makes them come alive.
+Though my lens I invite viewers to reconsider their relationship with these urban spaces and the graffiti art that makes them come alive.

 The grit, color and texture of graffiti is a visual language that speaks to me on a personal level, reflecting the energy of a city and the voices of those who carve out space for themselves within it.
 Finding abstract harmony in what might initially appear disorderly, and to invite others to see street art as I do: as a constantly shifting space for creative expression and abstract composition.